 Permits for the Three Passes Trek and Everest Base Camp

-There are two permits that you will need to purchase and keep with you for the Three Passes Trek and Everest Base Camp.
+Hikers need two permits to hike the Three Passes Trek and Everest Base Camp.
 You also need to keep the permits on you for the entire hike.
-Although there are fewer checkpoints than the Annapurna Circuit, it’s still important that you keep the permits on you.
+Although there are fewer checkpoints here than on the Annapurna Circuit, it’s still important that you keep the permits on you.
 In order to purchase the permits, you need 5400 rupees and your passport.

 The officer will ask you for the approximate number of days you will be trekking, and which trek you will be undertaking.
 It’s ok to let him know you are trekking the Three Passes Trek and Everest Base Camp without a guide.